-- 1. Draft is the force that pulls air into the appliance and up through the chimney.
+- 1. Draft is the force which moves air from the appliance up through the chimney.
 The amount of draft in your chimney depends on the length of the chimney, local geography, nearby obstructions and other factors. - 2.
 Too much draft may cause excessive temperatures in the appliance.
 An uncontrollable burn or a glowing red stove part or chimney indicates excessive draft. - 3.
 Inadequate draft may cause back puffing into the room and plugging of the chimney.
 Smoke leaking into the room through appliance and chimney connector joints indicates inadequate draft.